jonathanatuscpsu/DM-python/index.md

 # Data Mining in Python
-This set of learning materials for undergraduate and graduate data mining class is currently maintained by Zhaohu(Jonathan) Fan.
-Many materials are from [Dr. Yan Yu’s class notes](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
-Thanks for the contribution from previous Ph.D. students in Lindner College of Business.
+This set of learning materials for undergraduate and graduate data mining class is bulit and currently maintained by Zhaohu(Jonathan) Fan.
+Many materials are from [Dr. Yan Yu]’s class notes(https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html).
+Thanks for the contribution from previous Ph.D. students.

-Contributors:
-- Zhaohu(Jonathan) Fan, PhD Candidate in Bubiness Analytics, psujohnny@gmail.com
-- Harsh Singal,  M.S. in Bubiness Analytics (current position: Data Scientist - Product Analytics at Asurion)
-- And many more.

 ## Lecture and Lab Notes